Maciker/katas/README.md

 # Katas

-Each branch contains a kata.
+Each folder contain katas in each language.